Bluesoup | How To Report On Ad Campaign Results (and Prove ROI) |…

 Reporting on brand campaigns

-Brand-focused campaigns can be tricky since their impact doesn't always translate immediately into measurable sales.
-But they're essential for long-term growth.
-To show their value, track metrics like brand awareness, share of voice or assisted conversions.
+Brand awareness campaigns can be tough to measure - they don’t always lead to instant sales, but they’re crucial for long-term growth.
+To show their impact, focus on metrics like brand awareness, share of voice, and assisted conversions.

 Essential metrics for different campaign types